akka/akka/akka-docs/scala/futures.rst

 .. includecode:: code/akka/docs/future/FutureDocSpec.scala
    :include: map

-In this example we are joining two strings together within a Future.
+In this example we are joining two strings together within a ``Future``.
 Instead of waiting for this to complete, we apply our function that calculates the length of the string using the ``map`` method.
 Now we have a second ``Future`` that will eventually contain an ``Int``.
 When our original ``Future`` completes, it will also apply our function and complete the second ``Future`` with it's result.
 When we finally get the result, it will contain the number 10.
 Our original ``Future`` still contains the string "HelloWorld" and is unaffected by the ``map``.

 The ``map`` method is fine if we are modifying a single ``Future``, but if 2 or more ``Future``\s are involved ``map`` will not allow you to combine them together: